Rangers vs. Athletics Player Props Betting Odds

-Marcus Semien and Esteury Ruiz are among the players with prop bets available when the Texas Rangers and the Oakland Athletics meet at Oakland-Alameda County Coliseum on Monday (at 9:40 PM ET).
+Player prop bet odds for Marcus Semien, Esteury Ruiz and others are available when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday (first pitch at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!